jennymalmoe/LazyVegan/README.md

 ![site on different devices](assets/images/mock_up.png)

-Super quick recipes for when you're feeling lazy
+Super quick recipes for when you're feeling lazy.

-For testing purposes, please use the following login details:

-general user:
-login: iainm342
-password: glasgow

-admin: login: larderadmin
-password: l4rd3r

 ## Table of contents